carabell94/ruby_app/README.md

 - Familiarised myself with the requirements of the task
 - Built my file structure
 - Pseudocoded the steps required to complete the task
+- Built the basic functionality until parser was functional
+- Refactored my code

+# IMPROVEMENTS

+- Had I had more time, I would have liked to further familiarise myself with testing and built more rspec tests for my code